Home

 Alien.

-intruder information as well as fifty-four counters, including nine crew
+various intruder information as well as fifty-four counters,

-The intruder can have various powers such as immunity to vaccuum, shock,
+Trek).
+The intruder can have various powers such as immunity

-to the station with marines.
-Perhaps the most interesting scenario
+return to the station with marines.
+Perhaps the most interesting

 tense game.
 The system is very clean and also quite pliable

-Chris Camfield.
-Designed by B. Dennis Sustare, most of whose work has been
+of Chris Camfield.
+Designed by B. Dennis Sustare, most of whose

 and others.